earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-06-automate-science-workflows.md

     # use pipes to filter the data by year

-   # export a csv file with the year in the name to your data/week_06/ dir
+   # export a .csv file with the year in the name to your data/week_06/ dir
 }
 ```